QuantEcon/lecture-source-jl/source/rst/dynamic_programming/mccall_model.rst

             \frac{w_i}{1 - \beta}, \psi
         \right\}  p_i

-Step 3: calculate the deviation :math:`|\psi - \psi'|`
+Step 3: calculate the deviation :math:`|\psi - \psi'|`.

-Step 4: if the deviation is larger than some fixed tolerance, set :math:`\psi = \psi'` and go to step 2, else continue
+Step 4: if the deviation is larger than some fixed tolerance, set :math:`\psi = \psi'` and go to step 2, else continue.

-Step 5: return :math:`\psi`
+Step 5: return :math:`\psi`.

-Once again, one can use the Banach contraction mapping theorem to show that this process always converges
+Once again, one can use the Banach contraction mapping theorem to show that this process always converges.

-The big difference here, however, is that we're iterating on a single number, rather than an :math:`n`-vector
+The big difference here, however, is that we're iterating on a single number, rather than an :math:`n`-vector.

 Here's an implementation: